vda-lab/visualisation-tutorial/pages/vega-in-r/simple-barchart.md

       "type": "quantitative"
     }
   },
-  "height": 200,
+  "height": 300,
   "mark": "bar",
-  "width": 400
+  "width": 500
 };
   vegaEmbed('#vis2', yourVlSpec);
 </script>

 {:.exercise}
-**Exercise** - Change the height and width of the panel and remake the plot above.
+**Exercise** - Visualise the same data, using a point as the mark, change the color for all points to black and visualise Var3 using size.
+Format the axes.

 {% include custom/series_vega-in-r_next.html %}